leangjia/blender_docs/trunk/blender_docs/manual/editors/outliner.rst

 Show Hierarchy :kbd:`Home`
    To collapse all levels of the tree.
 Show/Hide One Level :kbd:`NumpadPlus`/ :kbd:`NumpadMinus`
-   Expand one level down in the tree :kbd:`NumpadPlus` and :kbd:`NumpadMinus` to collapse.
+   Expand one level down in the tree or collapse one level using the keyboard shortcuts.

 .. note::